- Redefining Retirement

-What John Bonham and Eddie Van Halen can teach us about AI vs Human
+AI vs Human: What John Bonham and Eddie Van Halen Can Teach Us

 I think I found another clue to what will keep us humans relevant in the future.